-In cases where a tonnage breakdown per use is available that information will be used to weight the wide dispersiveness of different uses thereby arriving at an overall priority score that more realistically reflects the use pattern of a substance.
+In cases where a tonnage breakdown per use is available that information is used to refine the score (e.g. in case part of the tonnage is used in uses that are outside the scope of authorisation), thereby arriving at an overall priority score that more realistically reflects the use pattern of a substance

 Registration data are the main source of information for the prioritisation assessment.
-In addition, other REACH and CLP data, in particular downstream user reports, are taken into account.
+In addition, other REACH data are taken into account.
 Information from other sources can be used, too, if these are representative and reliable.

-Further considerations can be taken into account for the final conclusion on which substances to be recommended for inclusion in Annex XIV.
+Further considerations can be taken into account for the final conclusion on which substances to recommend for inclusion in Annex XIV.
 Such further considerations must be clearly set out and be in line with the role and purpose of the recommendation step in the authorisation process.